Fransiro/qs8relay_android/README.md

 4) If app is closed you can run background service by re-open the application and send to background.

+5) When communicate with device you can configure number of tries and milliseconds between each try.
+You can configure it on device config view.

 Thanks you for see my repo!